topkek-addons/unitscan/README.md

 Topkek mod:
 If you arrive to scout the world boss use `/scout` to turn scouting on.
 This can also be used retroactively.
 When scouting is turned on, RaidInvites will automatically get triggered to start invites upon boss spawn.

+Scouts should not be in group so they can start invites (cannot do that if not leader/assist and already in a group).